cooper-org/cooper/docs/source/penalty_coefficients.md

 ## Penalty Coefficient Updaters

-Penalty coefficient updaters are used to adjust penalty coefficients during optimization based on constraint violations.
-Cooper provides two feasibility-driven updaters: {py:class}`~cooper.penalty_coefficients.MultiplicativePenaltyCoefficientUpdater` and {py:class}`~cooper.penalty_coefficients.AdditivePenaltyCoefficientUpdater`, both of which are driven by feasibility conditions.
+Penalty coefficient updaters are used to adjust penalty coefficients during optimization based on measurements of constraint violations.
+Cooper provides two feasibility-driven updaters: {py:class}`~cooper.penalty_coefficients.MultiplicativePenaltyCoefficientUpdater` and {py:class}`~cooper.penalty_coefficients.AdditivePenaltyCoefficientUpdater`, both of which increase the penalty coefficients when constraint violations exceed a specified tolerance.

 ```{eval-rst}
 .. autoclass:: PenaltyCoefficientUpdater